oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 It also allows referencing type definitions across specifications.
 If TypeB is defined in Specification B, its subtypes can be referenced from Specification A under field name "b".
-This facilitates distributed development of schema modules regardless of whether the underlying data format has native namespace support.
+This facilitates distributed development of packages regardless of whether the underlying data format has native namespace support.

 The structure of a "Catalog" instance is not affected by this extension.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths and its